-CVE-2019–18653 & CVE-2019–18654: The story when Reflected XSS was triggering from SSID Name (It also affected AVG AntiVirus since basically the code of the those products was mostly “merged”).
+CVE-2019–18653 & CVE-2019–18654: The story when Reflected XSS was triggered from the SSID Name (It also affected AVG AntiVirus because basically the product codes were mostly “merged”)

 In the name of Allah, the Most Gracious, the Most Merciful.

 So, this article will be explained in two ways, which are the one that tells how I got it and the one that tries to explain the basic and reference.

 Readers could also read the TL;DR section directly.

 1.2.
 Connect your Windows OS (with Avast AntiVirus installed and active) to the SSID and wait for the Avast Network Notification Feature to trigger the XSS payload.